bruderstein/npppm3/README.md

 where the Plugin Manager can download it from.
 This XML is called the development list.
 In the present setup, this file is automatically available within a few minutes of saving the plugin.

-In the previous implementation, every 2 weeks, the current set of plugin metadata is published as the "live" file.
+Then, every 2 weeks, the current set of plugin metadata is published as the "live" file.
 This is obviously problematic, as it means that edits made even minutes before the publish will be published as "live" to (literally) millions of users.